-D.1 In 2009, did the company perform any of the following activities, for the purpose of achieving new or significantly improved products (goods or services) or processes, based on science, technology and other areas of knowledge?
-(In the case of a positive answer, indicate the amount of expenditure)
+D.1 In 2012, did the company perform any of the following activities, for the purpose of achieving new or significantly improved products (goods or services) or processes, based on science, technology and other areas of knowledge?
+(In case of a positive answer, indicate the amount of expenditure)

-Activities for technological innovation NO YES Value (€without decimal) A. Internal R&D (This must coincide with question B.6.C) Creative work carried out within the company in order to increase the volume of knowledge and its use for conceiving new or improved products and processes (including software development). → A. B. Acquisition of R&D (external R&D) (This must coincide with the total from section C) The same activities as those indicated above, but carried out by other organisations (including those from the same group) or public or private research bodies, and purchased by the company. → B. C. Acquisition of machinery, equipment and advanced hardware or software aimed at the production of new or significantly improved products or processes (not included in R&D question B.6.B). $\rightarrow$ C. D. Acquisition of other external knowledge for innovation (not included in R&D) Purchase or use, under licence, of patents or of non-patented inventions and technical or other knowledge, from other companies or organisations, to use in the innovations of the company. $\rightarrow$ D. E. Training for innovation activities Internal or external training of staff, specifically aimed at the development or introduction of new or significantly improved products or processes. → E. F. Introduction of innovations in the market Activities for introducing, in the market, its new or significantly improved goods or services, including the prospecting of the market and the launch advertising. $\rightarrow$ F. G. Design, other preparations for production and/or distribution (not included in R&D) Technical procedures and preparations for carrying out new or significantly improved products or processes, not included in other sections (for example, viability tests and studies, development of routine software, design and launch of production centres aimed at the development or introduction of product or process innovations). $\rightarrow$ G. H. (A+B+C+D+E+F+G) TOTAL $\rightarrow$ H. If you have answered NO to all of the questions, go to s section D.3.
+NO YES value (€ without decimals) A. Internal R&D (This must coincide with question B.6.C) Creative works carried out within the company in order to increase the volume of knowledge and its use for conceiving new or improved products and processes (including software development) \rightarrow A. B. Acquisition of R&D (external R&D) (This must coincide with the total from section C) The same activities as those indicated above, but carried out by other organisations (including those from the same group) or public or private research bodies, and purchased by the company. \rightarrow B. C. Acquisition of machinery, equipment, advanced hardware or software and buildings aimed at the production of new or significantly improved products or processes (not included in R&D question B.6.B). \rightarrow C. D. Acquisition of other external knowledge for innovation (not included in R&D) Purchase or use, under licence, of patents or of non-patented inventions and technical or other knowledge, from other companies or organisations, to use in the innovations of the company. \rightarrow D. E. Training for innovation activities Internal or external training of staff, specifically aimed at the development or introduction of new or significantly improved products or processes. \rightarrow E. F. Introduction of innovations in the market Activities for introducing, in the market, its new or significantly improved goods or services, including the prospecting of the market and the launch advertising. \rightarrow F. G. Design, other preparations for production and/or distribution (not included in R&D) Technical procedures and preparations for carrying out new or significantly improved products or processes, not included in other sections (for example, viability tests and studies, development of routine software, design and launch of production centres aimed at the development or introduction of product or process innovations). \rightarrow G. H. (A+B+C+D+E+F+G) TOTAL ightarrow H. If you have answered NO to all of the questions, go to se ction D .3.

-D.2 Expenses on internal R&D and other technological innovation activities, by Autonomous Community, in 2009
+D.2 Expenses on internal R&D and other innovation activities, by Autonomous Community, in 2012